mkumar73/beckernick.github.io/_posts/2017-08-06-sigmoid-derivative-neural-network.md

 $$\frac{d}{dx}S(x) = S(x)(1 - S(x))$$ is better than $$\frac{d}{dx}S(x) = \frac{e^{-x}}{(1+e^{-x})^2}$$ primarily for one reason.

-When we're backpropagating the errors in a network through a sigmoid activation function, $$S(x)$$ has already been computed.
+When we're backpropagating the errors in a network through a layer with a sigmoid activation function, $$S(x)$$ has already been computed.
 During the forward pass, we computed $$S(x)$$ when we multiplied the inputs by the weights and applied the sigmoid function.
 If we cache that matrix we can calculate the derivative now with just a few simple matrix operations.
 This computational speedup is extremely useful when we're doing computations on massive matrices and across multiple layers in a network.